 Finally, all of the information in your RoboForm vault is encrypted using the industry standard, AES-256.
 Add in some PBKDF2 SHA-256 to protect against password cracking and you have all the necessary features of a password manager— except for a couple things.

 Unfortunately, RoboForm does have a few gaps when it comes to scanning the Internet for your credentials.
 Not only do they not offer any security breach alerts, but they also don’t offer a dark web scan.
 The dark web is a part of the Internet that can only be accessed with special software.
 All of its users are completely anonymous, making it a hotbed of cybercrime.
 While RoboForm has all the basic tools to remember your passwords and fill in forms, they’re not the best option for online security in general.

 Is RoboForm Easy to Use?

 The first thing you need to do to being your password manager journey is to download the RoboForm app.
 Once you do that, you’ll either create an account or sign in with your existing account.
 Then, there’s a page that allows you to choose which browser extension you want.
 After you download the browser extension, nothing else prompted me to import my passwords from the browser.
 That was a bit annoying, as I prefer a guided setup.
 Instead, I had to turn to my trusted sidekick, Google.
-But even the instructions that RoboForm wrote on how to import passwords from Chrome weren’t up to date.
+But even the instructions that RoboForm wrote on how to import passwords from Chrome weren’t up to date (Note: they have since been updated since this review was originally published).
 When I finally figured out how to do it on my own accord, the computer told me that my Chrome database was locked, something that hasn’t happened while importing for any other password manager.